Hosting the Musical Ride

 - the performance (subject to certain conditions)

 All remaining profits can go to the charity or non-profit organization of your choosing.
-Please note the Musical Ride does not sell merchandise or tickets to performances.
-The Musical Ride will provide a member for media interviews or to promote the performance, subject to availability.
+Please note the Musical Ride does n't sell merchandise or tickets to performances.
+We 'll provide a member for media interviews or promoti on, subject to availability.

-We take care of all other logistics, including a pre-tour site inspection and presentation at no cost to you.
+We take care of all other logistics such as pre-tour site inspection and presentation .

 - Date modified: